 Many people may be living next door to a meth lab and not know it.
-Some of the signs that there is a meth lab in operation are obvious and easy to spot.
-In fact, you may have noticed them and not realized it.
+Some of the signs that there is a meth lab in operation are easy to detect.
+You may have noticed them and just haven't realized they are signs for meth lab operations.
 Here are some of the things to watch for:

 - Large amounts of traffic – People coming and going at unusual hours.
 There may be little traffic during the day and large amounts at night